Box in Boiler Cost

 How do you box in a wall-mounted boiler?

-What are some of the advantages of boxing in a boiler that I may have not realised yet?
+What are some of the advantages of boxing in a boiler that I may not have realised yet?

 Does boxing in a boiler add value to a property?